julp/haytni/README.md

 * lockable (`Haytni.LockablePlugin`): automatic lock an account after a number of failed attempts to sign in
 * ~~trackable (``): register users's connections (IP + when)~~

+Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
+Once published, the docs can be found at [https://hexdocs.pm/haytni](https://hexdocs.pm/haytni).

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed